OpenVisualCloud/Media-Communications-Mesh/docs/SetupGuide.md

 ## Prerequisites

-* Linux server – Intel Xeon processor recommended, e.g. Sapphire Rapids.
+* Linux server – Intel® Xeon processor recommended, e.g. Sapphire Rapids.
-* NIC – Network interface card compatible with DPDK, e.g. Intel Ethernet Controller E810-C.
+* NIC – Network interface card compatible with DPDK, e.g. Intel® Ethernet Controller E810-C.
 * Updated NIC drivers and firmware – Strong recommendation is to update them.
 For more information and the latest drivers, see [Support](#4-support).

 ## Build and install steps